 Before running through some of the horror stories it’s worth explaining how equity release schemes work.

 Often touted as a good way to access a lump sum of money quickly (as opposed to selling the property).
-Home owners may make the decision to release equity for a range of reasons, including:
+Home owners may make the decision to try equity release for a range of reasons, including:

 Lifetime Mortgage

-The first, and most common form of equity release is a lifetime mortgage, available to homeowners aged 55 and over.
+As the first and most common form of equity release, lifetime mortgage products are available to homeowners aged 55 and over.

 Any money you receive is not subject to tax and you can remain in the property.
 This is a loan secured against your property which is only repaid upon your death, or when you go into long term care.